 Projects of interest: Kiki, Thorny, Queer Kink Bristol.

-Pride: Bristol Pride 2021 date TBC.
+Pride: Bristol Pride will next take place on 10 July 2021.
 Trans Pride South West takes place in Bristol, with its 2021 date TBA.

 Glasgow